tonybony78/cse15l-lab-reports/wk-1-lab-report.md

 ![Image](https://cdn.discordapp.com/attachments/1064716019156930640/1064754488050733126/image.png)

+To understand what some of the commands above output, here is a basic description.
+The second command I inputted, *pwd*, printed the working directory I was currently in.
+There, you can see that I was inside the user directory of the terminal that I was connected to in the CSE Basement.
+After that, I inputted *cat (previous paths)/hello.txt*, which printed out the contents of the file hello.txt.
+The *cat* command is short for concatenate, which if you are familiar with strings in coding, means to join strings, or characters.
+By inputting it and any file after, you can print the file's contents.
+Finally, the one after *cat* is the command *ls*, which if joined with a file/folder path after, prints a list of the file/folder's contents.

+These are just a few of the numerous commands you can perform in your terminal.

 If you want to exit or end your terminal connection, just input "exit" or click the Ctrl + D keys.

 Congratulations!
 You have made it all the way here and I wish you the best of luck for the rest of your CS career.
 You will need it.